 In the end, I preferred the soft draped look of the second method.
 It worked well with both the stiffer raspberry pink and silky red fabrics.
-Both napkins I used were 12-inch square.
+Both napkins I used were either 14 or 12-inch square.

 By the way, I made the red napkins from a 50 by 70 inch tablecloth bought on clearance sale last year.
 For the cost of two napkins, I made 12!
 A blogging friend suggested using cloths in sizes that no long fit tables in your home.
 Another idea is to repurpose stained clothes into napkins.

 Four of the napkins took advantage of the already finished corners of the tablecloth.
 That meant two of four edges were already finished.
 Another eight had one finished edge — all saving sewing time.
 Just remember to add another half to full inch of fabric for each unfinished edge of the napkin before you cut.

 As an extension of the Queen of Hearts centerpiece, I’ve decorated the chandelier as a hanging garden where the roses have already been painted red.

 It was a quick and easy transformation with materials I already had from past Valentines and Wonderland party decorations.